fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-running-a-node-in-a-docker-container.md

 ### Running a stack with Docker compose

-We have defined a Stack 🕸 that can be useful for running and monitoring; At time of writing, this is declared in a docker-compose file located [here](https://github.com/fleek-network/ursa/blob/cfbbe6208dc6a33d28b43c6e6820ab76c2905353/infra/ursa/docker-compose.yml).
+We have defined a Stack 🕸 that can be useful for running and monitoring; At time of writing, this is declared in a docker compose file located [here](https://github.com/fleek-network/ursa/blob/cfbbe6208dc6a33d28b43c6e6820ab76c2905353/infra/ursa/docker-compose.yml).

 There you'll find specified all the configuration options, such as the ones we've discussed in the previous topics about the host, port bindings, bind mount, etc. You don't have to constantly verify if specified all the correct options when running the Docker containers.
 Plus, we have these setup for you [grafana](https://grafana.com/), [prometheus](https://prometheus.io/docs/introduction/overview/), [certbot](https://certbot.eff.org/) and [nginx](https://www.nginx.com/).